wangxx1412/scheduler/README.md

 Scheduler-API is served from Heroku with blank appoinments,

-Or if you already have [Scheduler-API](https://wxx-scheduler-api.herokuapp.com/) at local, please package.json with:
+Or if you already have [Scheduler-API](https://wxx-scheduler-api.herokuapp.com/) at local, please change package.json with:

 ```
  "proxy": "http://localhost:8001",